How to Deal With

 Wind Damage to Your Roof

-In 2019 there were 16,064 wind damage reports, as reported by the NOAA Severe Weather Database.
+In 2020 there were over 16,000 wind damage reports, as reported by the NOAA Severe Weather Database.

-Depending on your roof type, strong winds can wreak havoc on your roof, and it’s important to be prepared in case that happens.
+Depending on your roof type, strong winds can wreak absolute havoc on your roof.

-Today we’re going to discuss roof wind damage and help you understand steps you can take if it happens to you.
+Today we're going to discuss roof wind damage and help you understand steps you can take if it happened to you.

 We're going to look at questions like: